 \item In \cite{HaMatt} a method for establishing the strong Feller property of processes associated with SPDEs of the form (\ref{eq:intro3}) is presented.
 In particular, the strong Feller property of the process of the stochastic quantization equation on ${\mathbb T}^3$ constructed in \cite{HaMa} and \cite{MW3} is established, for initial data of suitable regularity.

 \item To the best of our knowledge, all papers discussing invariant measures for the stochastic quantization equation (over ${\mathbb R}^3$ and ${\mathbb T}^3$) use a `` $\Phi ^4_3$-measure" as presented in constructive quantum field theory, rather than constructing them directly; one exception being \cite{MW3}, in which as we already commented above an invariant measure is considered to follow from the proven uniform bounds on global solutions in the relevant Besov spaces.
-One main aim of the present paper is precisely to provide a direct construction of invariant measures, see below.
+One main aim of the present paper -and of the partly related paper \cite{GuHo} - is precisely to provide a direct construction of invariant measures, see below.
 The uniqueness of invariant measures remains open in all approaches.

 \item \cite{ZZ2} introduces a Dirichlet form associated with the solution process of the dynamical $\Phi ^4_3$-model over ${\mathbb T}^3$ discussed in \cite{MW3}, whereas \cite{AlYo} relates to work in \cite{ALZ} by associating a family of positive bilinear forms to the weak coupling $\Phi ^4_3$-measure on ${\mathbb R}^3$.